Young throws for 5 TDs, Alabama tops K-State in Sugar Bowl

 AP Sports Writer

+“For me it was just about doing everything I can to help the team,” Young said.
+“We had pride in how we played and how we prepared — us wanting to finish, us wanting to push ourselves and hold each other accountable.”

-While a number of pro-bound college stars sat out bowl games that were not part of the College Football Playoff, the Crimson Tide and Wildcats had their best prospects on the field and making a number of memorable plays — from Young’s pivotal passes, to Kansas State running back Deuce Vaughn’s 88-yard touchdown run to interceptions by Alabama’s Jordan Battle and Brian Branch.
+While a number of pro-bound college stars sat out bowl games that were not part of the College Football Playoff, the Crimson Tide and Wildcats had their best prospects on the field for the Sugar Bowl and they made a number of memorable plays — from Young’s pivotal passes to Kansas State running back Deuce Vaughn’s 88-yard touchdown run to interceptions by Alabama’s Jordan Battle and Brian Branch.

+“These guys sent a message to everybody that you create value for yourself by playing football,” Alabama coach Nick Saban said.
+“It speaks volumes of your character when you choose to be a part of your team and you can be counted on to be part of your team, regardless of the circumstances.”

-Young was substituted out during a series in the fourth quarter, raising his right hand to Alabama fans who loudly rose to their feet as the former Heisman Trophy winner trotted to the sideline.
+With the game in hand in the fourth quarter, Young was ceremoniously substituted out, raising his right hand to Alabama fans who loudly rose to their feet as the 2021 Heisman Trophy winner trotted to the sideline.

+Kansas State coach Chris Klieman asked a member of Alabama’s staff to thank Young for playing.

+“That’s what college football is about.
+I was happy Bryce played,” Klieman said.
+“That was really good for college football and really good for kids to see.”

 Jermaine Burton caught three passes for 87 yards and a touchdown for Alabama (11-2).
 Tide running back Jahmyr Gibbs had 142 yards from scrimmage — 76 rushing and 66 receiving.
 Young’s other touchdowns went to Isaiah Bond (6 yards), Cameron Latu (1 yard), Ja’Corey Brooks (32 yards) and Kobe Prentice (47 yards).
 Jase McClelland added a 17-yard scoring run.